Hemophilia treatment

 Approved EHL treatments for hemophilia B include:

-In addition to factor replacement therapies, other medications that promote blood clotting through mechanisms that do not involve replacing the missing clotting factors may be used to help manage bleeding in hemophilia.
+In addition to factor replacement therapies, other medications that promote blood clotting through mechanisms that do not involve replacing the missing clotting factors may be used to help prevent bleeding in hemophilia.
+Among these therapies are:

-Hympavzi (marstacimab-hncq) is an antibody-based therapy that promotes blood clotting by blocking the activity of a protein that normally prevents the formation of blood clots.
-Administered via a once weekly subcutaneous injection, Hympavzi is approved in the U.S. to prevent or reduce the frequency of bleeding episodes in adults and children with hemophilia A or B without inhibitors.
+Hympavzi is an antibody-based therapy that promotes blood clotting by blocking the activity of a protein that normally prevents the formation of blood clots.
+Administered via a once-weekly subcutaneous injection, Hympavzi is approved in the U.S. to prevent or reduce the frequency of bleeding episodes in people with hemophilia A or B, ages 12 and older, without inhibitors.

 Bypassing agents